papack/csr/readme.md

 Characteristics:

-- runs immediately with the current value
+- NOT runs immediately on mount
-- runs on **every** write
+- only runs on **every** write to the signal
 - only one singal, no dependency arrays
 - async callbacks are allowed (fire-and-forget)